mzusman/flurry-client-android/README.md

 # Client

-Highly customizable application, being able to set/change the server's address, Obd-II's address from within the application, change the wanted obd commands, choose between wi-fi and bluetooth.
+Highly customizable application, being able to set/change the server's address, Obd-II's address from within the application, change the wanted obd commands, choose between wi-fi and bluetooth and support nfc(to bypass login).

+### Images: